A Unification of Weighted and Unweighted Particle Filters: Introduction

 and find the unknown functions $U$ and $K$ such that the conditional density of $S_t$ given $\mathcal{F}^{Y}_t$ solves the KSE \cref{eq:KSE_dis}.
 Here again the initial condition is $S^{\text{ F}}_0 \sim P_0$ and $W^{\text{ F}}_0=1$ and $B_t$ is a BM independent of \{$(B^{\text{ X}}_t)_{t\geq 0}$, $(B^{\text{ Y}}_t)_{t\geq 0}$, $X_0$, $S^{\text{ F}}_0$\}.
 The paper \cite{FPF2013} shows that $U(x,t)$ and $K(x,t)$ under certain technical assumptions must satisfy

 The main challenge is to find the so-called \emph{gain function} $K$, which in turn depends on $p$.
-In the multi-dimensional case, \eqref{eq:FPF_K} does not have uniqueness of solutions because any solution $K$ can generate another solution by adding a divergence-free vector field.
-As noted in \cite{Pathiraja2020}, different assumptions on $K$ is one aspect of how different PFs arise.
-A commonly used solution is obtained (uniquely) by restricting $K$ to be of gradient-form \cite{FPF2016}, where \eqref{eq:FPF_K} then becomes a weighted \textit{Poisson equation}.
-In this paper, we refer to all solutions of \eqref{eq:FPF_K} (gradient and non-gradient type) as FPF.
+In the multidimensional case, \eqref{eq:FPF_K} does not have uniqueness of solutions because any solution $K$ can generate another solution by adding a divergence-free vector field.
+A commonly used solution is obtained (uniquely) by restricting $K$ to be of gradient form \cite{FPF2016}, where \eqref{eq:FPF_K} then becomes a weighted \textit{Poisson equation}.
+Different assumptions on $K$ is one aspect of how different PFs arise.
+Although we are aware of similar filters, as noted in \cite{Pathiraja2020}, that require solving equations like \eqref{eq:FPF_K} and have been referred to as “particle flow filters,” we refer to algorithm above as the FPF.